hc2116/hc2116.github.io/code.md

 ### [Bidirectional LSTMs for access attack detection](https://hc2116.github.io/docs/MLN20.pdf)<br>
-In this project, we wanted to explore how much we can leverage common sequential network flow structures to create a model that detects low-volume access attacks.
+In this project, we want to explore how much we can leverage common sequential network flow structures to create a model that detects low-volume access attacks.
 The underlying idea is that flow sequences corresponding to individual actions such as web-browsing follow very strong and repetitive structures, such as small HTTP-flows normally being followed by larger HTTP-flows.

 <!-- ![Size distribution of regular HTTP-flows and those immediately subceeding a small HTTP-flow.](images/Bi_LSTM/XSSdist3.png)| -->